igorshubovych/markdownlint-cli/README.md

     -q, --quiet                                 do not write issues to STDOUT -r, --rules  [file|directory|glob|package]  custom rule files
-    -s, --stdin                                 read from STDIN (does not work with files)
+    -s, --stdin                                 read from STDIN (does not work with files) --enable                                    rules to enable
+    --disable                                   rules to disable
 ```

 ### Globbing